slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 #### Set up ACLs

-Remember to try setting up the protection ACLs to protect the policy and allow teams to edit the files they own.
-See [here](https://github.com/laurentsimon/slsa-policy/blob/main/README.md#org-setup) for details.
+Remember to try setting up the [protection ACLs](https://github.com/laurentsimon/slsa-policy/blob/main/README.md#org-setup) to protect the policy and allow teams to edit the files they own.

 #### Pre-submits for CODEOWNER